The Centre for Digital Transformation of Health is an entity that represents the future of health care and medical research.

 - and the University Affiliated Hospital and Research Institutes

-HaBIC is a university level research centre of the Faculty of Medicine, Dentistry and Health Sciences and the Schools of Engineering and Computing and Information Systems.
+The Centre for Digital Transformation of Health is a University-level research centre of the Faculty of Medicine, Dentistry and Health Sciences and the Schools of Engineering and Computing and Information Systems.